EndPointCorp/end-point-blog/2020/10/27/craft-a-cms-for-developers.html.md

 1 directory, 4 files
 ```

 This setup includes two containers: one for running Apache and Craft, and another for running MySQL.
-The `apache_config/000-default.conf` contains some Apache Virtual Host configuration for serving the site. `docker-compose.yml` defines the whole infrastructure: both contianers, a network that they use to talk to each other, and a volume to persist MySQL database files.
+The `apache_config/000-default.conf` contains some Apache Virtual Host configuration for serving the site. `docker-compose.yml` defines the whole infrastructure: both containers, a network that they use to talk to each other, and a volume to persist MySQL database files.
 The `Dockerfile` is the definition of the image for the container that runs Apache and Craft.
 Feel free to explore the files, I've made sure to comment them out so that they are easy to understand and modify as you see fit.

 > If you want to run them, be sure to change the `ServerAdmin` value in `apache_config/000-default.conf`, and the `USER`, `UID`, and `GID` values in `docker-compose.yml` under `services > web > build > args`; according to your environment and user account information.